-The City is committed to an All Ages and Abilities (AAA) approach to AT in Kawartha Lakes; with a goal of creating greater or improved transportation mobility for all.
+The City is committed to an All Ages and Abilities, AAA "approach to active transportation in Kawartha Lakes[with a goal of creating greater or improved transportation mobility for all-

 Mobility refers to the ability to move seamlessly between destinations, whether that be for the purpose of transportation (e.g., functional day-to-day travel between destinations) or recreation (e.g., trips that are made for enjoyment or exercise).
 Transportation and recreational mobility should be interchangeable and directly influence each other.
 For the purposes of the ATMP, the intent is to identify recommendations and solutions that influence transportation mobility.